rbachawal/Mywork/MotrCodeStyle.md

               pl_oldrec->pr_attr.pa_N != pl->pl_attr.pa_N) {
           }

+# Comment

+- Put the comments at the head of the function, telling people what it does, and possibly WHY it does it.

+# Variable Declarations

-  * align identifier names, not asterisks or other type-declaration related
+- Align the identifier names and not the asterisks or type-declaration related decorations.
-    decorations:
+- This rule is applicable to block-level variable declarations as well.

+     ```c

         struct foo {
               const char        *f_name;
               uint32_t           f_id;
               const struct bar  *f_bar;
               int                (*f_callback)(struct foo *f, int flag);
          };

-      This rule applied to block-level variable declarations too.
+     ```

 In addition to the above syntactic conventions, Motr code should try to adhere to some higher level idioms.

   * a loop repeated N times is written